 "My statement is of a collective call to action.
 We should advise financing development with a portfolio of geotechnologies to counteract human-made global warming to achieve the necessary reductions in CO2 emissions and move to sustainable energy economies. "

 All these experts will be part of the debates and dialogues of the Symposium of the 11th edition of the International Landscape Biennial of Barcelona.
-The event will take place at Palau de la Música Catalana the 1st and 2on of October of 2020, under the motto "Climate Change Again".
+The event will take place at from 27th September to October of 2021, under the motto "Climate Change Again".
 An interdisciplinary dialogue will open to put on the table which are the routes for mitigating climate change and how the landscape can become a primary tool to face it.